Galapagos Islands Holidays

 Overview

-The Galápagos Islands.
-There’s something magical about the name - they are, of course, known as the Enchanted Isles - and they sit adrift of mainland Ecuador in isolation in the Pacific Ocean, for centuries far removed from the influences of mankind.
-Up to the middle of the 20th century only a colourful array of pirates, whalers, convicts, eccentrics and fishermen dropped anchor on their shores.
+The Galápagos Islands: there’s something magical about the name.
+Also known as the Enchanted Isles, they sit adrift of mainland Ecuador in isolation in the Pacific Ocean, for centuries, far removed from the influences of mankind.
+Up to the middle of the 20th century, only a colourful array of pirates, whalers, convicts, eccentrics and fishermen dropped anchor on their shores.

-Born from volcanoes thrusting their way through the surface of the waters, the clutch of alternately sun-baked and misty islands of twisted lava, jagged cliffs and scrubby forest seem an unlikely habitat for wildlife.
-But a phenomenal array of trusting bird and reptile species, not to mention undersea marine animals, have settled and evolved here, to the delight of visitors from Darwin onwards.
+Born from volcanoes bursting their way through the surface of the waters, these volcanic islands form a cluster of alternately sun-baked and misty islands of twisted lava and jagged cliffs that seem an unlikely habitat for wildlife.
+But the Galapagos archipelago supports a phenomenal array of trusting bird and reptile species, not to mention abundant marine life, that have settled and evolved here to the delight of visitors from Darwin onwards – from giant tortoises to marine iguanas, penguins and sea lions.

 Our top holiday styles to Galapagos Islands